 Here are some of our key achievements:

 TAUREME PRIMARY SCHOOL: This remote area built a small tin school initially to allow children to lrearn locally instead of the 2 hour daily walk to Hatobuilico vila.
 In 2015 we assisted with funds for the construction of a four-classroom building, toilets, kitchen & teacher accommodation.
 We then raised the funds to enable rebuild and repairs after two devastating storms.
 We continue to provide school equipment & resources and appreciate that the Government has taken responsibility for the school administration including teacher’s salaries.
+In 2025 we built a Preschool at the request of the community.

 HATOBUILICO WOMEN’S DEVELOPMENT PROJECT: We have supported eight women’s groups to gain independent income through small businesses, such as, making hand woven tais to machine sewn school bags, raising pigs, growing vegetables, selling coffee and noodles to pilgrims, embroidering tablecloths, making ornamental flowers and baking bread.
-Women from these groups also attend an annual two day Women’s Leadership and Training Forum with over 50 women coming from across the sub-district.
+Women from these groups also attend an annual two day Women’s Leadership and Training Forum with over 80 women coming from across the sub-district.
 Mana Josefina Perreira receives a wage from BMETS to support the development of the groups.
 BMETS have assisted the construction of 3 women’s centres - in Mauchiga, Tatiri and Nunomogue.